To see use of the translation flags, and translated subtitles on Youtube videos,

 Covid19 page: John in Ascot,UK: "...
 B.Sc Biochemistry, School Teacher, Driving Instructor + Robot Wars , Team-Joker , LINK ... " - L-Driver , Snoopy + Lateral Thinker :-)

 From Robin: It's very convenient for me, that there are so few visitors to this page: just those given the link.
 See map and words near end of my Home page ;-)

 The visit counters may give a rough indication on who else is visiting, or has visited, this page.
 I don't hide or disguise my visits, but they may appear as "Ascot", or miles away, like "Guidford, England" (on my Study PC), or "Southend-on-Sea, England" ( on the Lounge PC).
 Positions may not be accurate, but times are.
 These may change at any time, without control by me.
 So, you may see if I'm "working" in the Study, or "playing" in Lounge :-)

-Not all visits are seen, and some browsers hide location, but you may find Revolvermaps livestats for NEWCAR page interesting.
+Not all visits are seen, and some browsers hide location, but you may find Revolvermaps livestats for this "Holiday" page interesting.

-The video on the right shows several guys visiting at the same time, after I posted a link on the Microtransat forum :-)
+The video on the right shows several guys visiting my "Covid19" at the same time, after I posted a link on the Microtransat forum :-)

 Visit counters, like that below, are explained near the end of Robin's Snoopy page. e.g. positions not accurate, but times are.

 There have been visits to this page counted by www.digits.net. in recent years.
 The revolvermaps counters below were only added to this "Holiday" page in June 2023.
 Maybe they are not working yet.
 You may see those for the "Covid19" page used for testing.